• Skip to primary navigation

 Where: Hokkaido

 Most people probably don’t think of Hokkaido when they consider beautiful beaches in Japan but you most definitely should!
-On the Shakotan Peninsula, there are a number of scenic beaches with bright blue, yet clear water where you can see rocks and fish as you’re swimming.
-There are also a number of hiking trails so you can enjoy the scenery from a bird’s eye perspective too.
+On the Shakotan Peninsula, there are scenic beaches with bright blue, yet clear water where you can see rocks and fish as you’re swimming.
+There are also many hiking trails so you can enjoy the scenery from a bird’s eye perspective too.

 24. Analyze the Intriguing Tambo Rice Art